Laurent147/cypress-qatouch/README.md

 * **isCucumber** flag is used to determine whether to create cucumber style test case files or regular one. *See using Gherkin / Cucumber section below*

-* **downloadSteps** flag is used to enable downloading BDD test case steps from QA touch, mergin require testrun key required for reporting and insert that into the `.feature` file (instead of the BDD template).
+* **downloadSteps** flag is used to enable downloading of BDD test case steps from QA touch, mergin required testrun key used for reporting into Scenario statements and insert that into the `.feature` file (instead of the BDD template).
   * If the `.feature` file already exist, the content will be replaced by QA Touch content if different.
   * Step definition files are not checked or updated.
   * ⚠️ **isCucumber** must be **true**